-105.5.3 For the purposes of this subsection, an open permit shall mean a permit that has not satisfied all requirements for completion as defined in 105.5.2.
+105.5.1.2 For the purposes of this subsection, an open permit shall mean a permit that has not satisfied all requirements for completion as listed in Section 110.

+105.5.2 Responsibility to close permits.
+Closing out or resolving open, inactive or expired permits shall be the responsibility of the permit applicant and the property owner.
+Failure to close out or resolve open permits may result in a referral of the matter to the Palm Beach County Construction Industry Licensing Board (CILB) or Local Construction Regulation Board (LCRB), as applicable, and the Town's Code Enforcement Division.
-105.6 Denial or revocation.
-Whenever a permit required under this section is denied or revoked because the plan, or the construction, erection, alteration, modification, repair, or demolition of a building, is found by the local enforcing agency to be not in compliance with the Florida Building Code, the local enforcing agency shall identify the specific plan or project features that do not comply with the applicable codes, identify the specific code chapters and sections upon which the finding is based, and provide this information to the permit applicant.
-If the local building code administrator or inspector finds that the plans are not in compliance with the Florida Building Code, the local building code administrator or inspector shall identify the specific plan features that do not comply with the applicable codes, identify the specific code chapters and sections upon which the finding is based, and provide this information to the local enforcing agency.
-The local enforcing agency shall provide this information to the permit applicant.

-105.6.1 Arms Length Purchaser - Pursuant to Section 553.79(16), Florida Statutes, a local enforcement agency may not deny issuance of a building permit to; issue a notice of violation to; or fine, penalize sanction or assess fees against an arm's-length purchaser of a property for value solely because a building permit applied for by a previous owner of the property was not closed.
-The local enforcement agency shall maintain all rights and remedies against the property owner and contractor listed on the permit.

-105.6.2 Discipline - Pursuant to Section 553.79(16), Florida Statutes, a local enforcement agency may not deny issuance of a building permit to a contractor solely because the contractor is listed on other building permits that were not closed.
-However, the local enforcement agency shall maintain all other rights and remedies against the contractor listed on the permit(s), including, but not limited to, potential referral to the appropriate licensing authority for potential discipline.
+- 105.6 Denial or Revocation of permits.
+Whenever a permit required under this section is denied or revoked because the plan, or the construction, erection, alteration, modification, repair, or demolition of a building, is found by the Town to be not in compliance with the Florida Building Code, the town shall identify the specific plan or project features that do not comply with the applicable codes, identify the specific code chapters and sections upon which the finding is based, and provide this information to the permit applicant.
+If the Town's Building Code, he shall identify the specific plan event the Florida Building Code, he shall identify the specific plan features that do not comply with the applicable codes, identify the specific plan features that do not comply with the applicable codes, identify the specific plan features that do not comply with the applicable codes, identify the specific plan features that do not comply with the applicable codes, identify the specific code chapters and sections upon which the finding is based, and provide this information to the town and permit applicant. - 105.6.1 Arm's-length purchasers.
+Pursuant to Section 553.79(16), Florida Statutes, a local enforcement agency may not deny issuance of a building permit to; issue a notice of violation to; or fine, penalize sanction or assess fees against an arm's-length purchaser of a property for value solely because a building permit applied for by a previous owner of the property was not closed.
+The local enforcement agency shall maintain all rights and remedies against the property owner and contractor listed on the permit. - \\\\105.6.2 \Discipline.
+Pursuant to Section 553.79(16), Florida Statutes, a local enforcement agency may not deny issuance of a building permit to a contractor solely because the contractor \ is listed on other building permits that were not closed.
+However, the local enforcement \\ agency shall maintain all other rights and remedies against the contractor listed on the \\ permit(s), including, but not limited to, potential referral to the appropriate licensing \\\\\ authority for potential discipline. - 105.6.3 Misrepresentation of application.
+The Building Official may suspend or revoke a permit or approval, issued under the provisions of this Chapter 54, in case there has been any false statement or misrepresentation as to the material fact in the application or plans on which the permit or approval was based. - 105.6.4 Violation of code provisions.
+The Building Official may require correction or revoke the permit upon determination by the Building Official that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the building, structure, electrical, gas, mechanical or plumbing systems for which the permit was issued is in violation of, or not in conformity with, the provisions of this code.